gto76/python-cheatsheet/README.md

 Operator
 --------
 **Module of functions that provide the functionality of operators.
 Functions are grouped by operator precedence, from least to most binding.
-Functions and operators in first, third and fifth line are also ordered by precedence within a group.**
+Functions and operators in first, third and fifth line are also ordered by precedence within a line.**
 ```python
 import operator as op
 ```